Arthashastra: Views on the role of the state

-Roger Boesche, who relied entirely on the 1969 translation by Kangle for his analysis of Arthashastra, and who criticized an alternative 1992 translation by Rangarajan, has called the Arthashastra as "a great political book of the ancient world".
-He interprets that the 1st millennium BCE text is grounded more like the Soviet Union and China where the state envisions itself as driven by the welfare of the common good, but operates an extensive spy state and system of surveillance.
+Roger Boesche, who relied entirely on the 1969 translation by Kangle for his analysis of Arthashastra, and who criticized an alternative 1992 translation by Rangarajan, has called the Arthashastra "a great political book of the ancient world".
+He interprets that the text, which he dates to the 1st millennium BCE following Kangle, is grounded more like the Soviet Union and China where the state envisions itself as driven by the welfare of the common good, but operates an extensive spy state and system of surveillance.
 This view has been challenged by Thomas Trautmann, who asserts that a free market and individual rights, albeit a regulated system, are proposed by Arthashastra.
 Boesche is not summarily critical and adds:

 Scholars disagree on how to interpret the document.
 Kumud Mookerji states that the text may be a picture of actual conditions in Kautilya's times.
 However, Bhargava states that given Kautilya was the prime minister, one must expect that he implemented the ideas in the book.

 Views on property and markets

 Thomas Trautmann states that the Arthashastra in chapter 3.9 recognizes the concept of land ownership rights and other private property, and requires the king to protect that right from seizure or abuse.
-That makes it unlike Soviet or China model of citizen's private property rights.
-There is no question, states Trautmann, that people had the power to buy and sell land.
+There is no question, according to Trautmann, that people had the power to buy and sell land.
 However, Trautmann adds, this does not mean that Kautilya was advocating a capitalistic free market economy.
-Kautilya requires that the land sale be staggered and grants certain buyers automatic "call rights", which is not free market.
+Kautilya requires that the land sale be staggered and grants certain buyers automatic "call rights".
 The Arthashastra states that if someone wants to sell land, the owner's kins, neighbors and creditors have first right of purchase in that order, and only if they do not wish to buy the land for a fair competitive price, others and strangers can bid to buy.
 Further, the price must be announced in front of witnesses, recorded and taxes paid, for the buy-sale arrangement to deemed recognized by the state.
 The "call rights" and staggered bid buying is not truly a free market, as Trautmann points out.

 The text dedicates Book 3 and 4 to economic laws and a court system to oversee and resolve economic, contracts and market-related disputes.
 The text also provides a system of appeal in which three dharmastha (judges) consider contractual disputes between two parties, and considers profiteering and false claims to dupe customers a crime.
 The text, states Trautmann, thus anticipates market exchange and provides a framework for its functioning.